bildung6/bildung6/README.md

 # Bildung 6.0

-The website of the project Bildung 6.0 from the Berne University of Applied Science. https://www.bfh.ch/de/forschung/forschungsprojekte/2023-035-219-642/
+The website of the project Bildung 6.0, developed at Bern University of Applied Science. https://www.bfh.ch/de/forschung/forschungsprojekte/2023-035-219-642/

 ## Run Locally